computerguided/FCM/doc/MessageQueue.md

 ## Description

 The `FcmMessageQueue` class implements a thread safe message queue.
-To shield the queue from external manipulation, a `std::list` variable is added as a private property.
+To shield the queue from external manipulation, a `std::list` variable is added as a private property (see "[Discussion - using `list` instead of `queue`](MessageQueue.md#discussion-using-list-instead-of-queue)" for the reasons why a `list` is used instead of a `queue`).

 ```cpp
 std::list<std::shared_ptr<FcmMessage>> queue;